We just returned from a three week vacation in the South West of the USA. Again! It was our sixth vacation there. Why do we keep coming back?

 FUJIFILM X-Pro2 (23mm, f/3.2, 1/80 sec, ISO200)

 What’s next.
-We love this part of the world and amazingly we always find something new no matter how often we have visited the place before but even before we started this trip it was clear to us that the next vacation has to go to a different place.
+We love this part of the world and amazingly we always find something new no matter how often we have visited the place before.
+Next time we need to go somewhere different though.

 Just how different a place is the question.
 A vacation in Japan would be something completely different but of course a trip to Alaska would be different too.
 Or India or Vietnam.
 The question is how far we want to leave our comfort zone.

 Today it’s absolutely not clear where we will go next time but I know exactly what gear I will bring.